stonefl/stonefl.github.io/_drafts/2020-10-20-create-a-virtual-machine-with-private-ip-from-a-virtual-network.md

 thumbnail: /img/post/private_sign.jpg
 bigimg: /img/post/private_sign.jpg
 ---
 In [previous post](https://leifengblog.net/blog/create-and-connect-to-azure-vm-under-company-proxy/) I described how to create a Linux Virtual Machine(VM) and connect to it through WindSCP on Windows 10 under a company proxy.
 However, it is not a best practice from security perspective.
 One of the best practices is to create a VM with private IP that comes from a dedicated Virtual Network (VNet).
 The VNet can be in the same Resource Group as the VM, but it can also be from different Resource Groups and even different Subscriptions.
-This post describes how to create a Linux VM with a Private IP in a VNet that comes from different Subscriptions
+This post describes how to create a Linux VM with a Private IP in a VNet that comes from a different Subscription.

 ## What is a Virtual Network(VNet)
-Virtual Network is a logically isolated network from each other in Azure.
-You can configure their IP address ranges, subnets, route tables, gateways, and security settings, much like a traditional network in your data center.
-Virtual machines in the same virtual network can access each other by default.
-It also enables Azure resources, such as VM to securely communicate with each other, to the internet and to on-premises networks.
+VNet is a logically isolated network from each other in Azure.
+You can configure its IP address ranges, subnets, route tables, gateways, and security settings, much like a traditional network in a data center.
+Virtual Machines in the same VNet can access each other by default.
+VNet enables Azure resources, such as VMs, to securely communicate with each other, to the internet, and to on-premises networks.

 ## Settings in Azure Portal
 If you prefer to use protal to create a VM, the following picture shows how to configure in the **Networking** settings for the VM.